 Then I started asking them, do you want the nicer me?
 Do you want a nice picture or a mean picture?
 A lot of people would turn around and say they want a mean picture.
 I give them what they want.

 You know, I’ve had people come up and ask me, “could you spank me while I do this?” (laughs)

 GG: Some of them I have.
 I’ve had some people, in Chicago I was able to put a gun to their head, their mouth, the back of their head, which I did, and it was okay there.

 But here, I was told not to by Hasbro.
 Because there’s more press here, and Hasbro is supposed to be for children.
 But the majority of the people I get who come to take pictures are not children; they’re adults.

-Everybody has their fetish that they like.
-And most of the people that like The Baroness are a little more hard-core.
+Everybody has their fetish that they like and they are free to explore these fetishes on cam with Lori Buckby in the nude or however they see fit.
+But most of the people that like The Baroness are a little more hard-core.

 DM: How do you feel about that?
 You’re going to walk away from this convention, and you are The Baroness to way too many people.